amazon-ion/ion-docs/index.md

 Ion was built to address rapid development, decoupling, and efficiency challenges faced every day while engineering large-scale, service-oriented architectures.
-It has been addressing these challenges within Amazon for nearly a decade, and we believe others will benefit as well.
+It has been addressing these challenges within Amazon for more than a decade, and we believe others will benefit as well.

 **Available Languages:** [C][ion-c] -- [C#][ion-dotnet] -- [Go][ion-go] -- [Java][ion-java] -- [JavaScript][ion-js] -- [Python][ion-python] -- [Rust][ion-rust]<br>